What is the DBS?

 All DBS checks through hockey clubs and associations are performed though GBG Online Disclosures.
-Clubs and associations who need to perform DBS checks will have an account set up on GBG and at least one DBS Verifier who will be able to manage the check from start to finish.
+Clubs and areas who need to perform DBS checks will have an account set up on GBG and at least one DBS Verifier who will be able to manage the check from start to finish.
 If your role requires you to obtain a DBS check, please contact your club's DBS Verifier.

 Are checks from within and outside of hockey portable?

-England Hockey do not accept DBS checks performed outside of affiliated hockey clubs and associations unless the certificate has been signed up to the DBS Update Service and is enhanced with a child barred list check included.
+England Hockey do not accept DBS checks performed outside of affiliated hockey clubs and areas unless the certificate has been signed up to the DBS Update Service and is enhanced with a child barred list check included.
 All status checks must be performed through England Hockey centrally.